Kubernetes Labels: Examples, Use Cases, and Best Practices [2025]

 You retain your modularity without losing any visibility.

-Advanced Cost Observability
+5. Leverage Labels for Advanced Cost Observability

 Meaningful cost observability requires that FinOps teams can accurately calculate the costs per pod, pod-label, deployment, namespace, and other resources in your cluster.
 The key to achieving this is implementing a well-executed labeling strategy.